Stelvinsaji/Meme-Generator/README.md

 ## Link: https://memes-making.netlify.app/

-Meme Generator is extremely easy to use.
+Meme MMaker is extremely easy to use.
 The layout of the site is very straight-forward.
 As for creating memes, the user can only change the image and the text so you don’t have anything to worry about in terms of formatting or design.

 ## How to use Meme Maker: